Countries

 01.10.2018 - 30.06.2026

-The development of the three project countries in English-speaking West Africa is characterized by continued inadequate access to appropriate financial services as a major obstacle to development.
+The development of the four project countries in West Africa is characterized by continued inadequate access to appropriate financial services as a major obstacle to development.
 This particularly affects women and young people.
 Credit cooperatives make a significant contribution to providing the primarily rural population with financial services, but the organizational and institutional development of the associations and their affiliated institutions still needs to be expanded.

 Project Tasks